kesi03/zap-cdk-cli/README.md

 ---

 ## ✅ To Do
-- Add ability to upload yaml to Zap using api
-  Look at https://www.zaproxy.org/docs/api/#introduction
+- Add Deploy (ability to upload yaml to Zap using api) Look at https://www.zaproxy.org/docs/api/#introduction
 - Add ability create a docker file using projen and maybe even look at cdk-tf (Terraform) Look at https://www.zaproxy.org/docs/docker/about/